29 Best Places To Visit in Mysore | Ultimate Tourist Guide

 The current head of the Wadiyar family is Yaduveer Krishnadatta Chamaraja Wadiyar, who holds a titular position and represents the royal lineage.

-Chamundeshwari Temple atop Chamundi Hills holds the second spot on the list of places to visit in Mysore.
+Chamundeshwari Temple atop Chamundi Hills holds the second spot on the list of best places to visit in Mysore in 1 day.

 Located 3,300 feet above the city, it offers stunning views and a rich cultural experience.